ghostofindia05/Ultimate-SOC-lab/README.md

 <h2>Conclusion</h2>
 <p>The Ultimate SOC Lab is a powerful environment for practicing and refining cybersecurity skills.
 By integrating leading security tools and platforms, the lab provides a comprehensive ecosystem for monitoring, threat detection, and incident response.
 Use this lab to gain hands-on experience with modern security technologies and improve your SOC capabilities.</p>
+<li>You can also find installation,Configurationand testing in our YT channel https://www.youtube.com/@in_ghost05</li>
+<li>Join our discord channel for resources and to make friends https://discord.com/invite/675s2Hrjcy</li>
 </body>
 </html>